Anna Karen: On the Buses and EastEnders actress dies at 85

 Singer and TV presenter Cheryl Baker led the tributes online, describing her as a "fabulous mate" and an "absolute treasure, both on and off the screen".

-Jake Wood, who plays Max Branning in EastEnders, tweeted: "So sad to hear of the passing of Anna Karen.
+Jake Wood, who played Max Branning in EastEnders, tweeted: "So sad to hear of the passing of Anna Karen.
 Loved working with her, so funny and full of character RIP x."

 Born Ann McCall in Durban, South Africa, she moved to London at the age of 17.

-The actress went on to become a household name playing the frustrated younger sister of Stan (Reg Varney), and wife of Arthur Rudge (Michael Robbins) in On the Buses.
+The actress went on to become a household name playing the frustrated younger sister of Stan (Reg Varney) and wife of Arthur Rudge (Michael Robbins) in On the Buses.

 She donned a wig, thick glasses and padding for the role of Olive, who she once described as the "ugliest woman on television".